contao/docs-archive/api/hooks/compileArticle.md

 1. *FrontendTemplate* `$objTemplate`

-    The current frontend template instance for the article module
+    The current front end template instance for the article module

 2. *array* `$arrData`